materialsvirtuallab/matgl/README.md

 - A more intuitive API and class structure based on DGL.
 - Multi-GPU support via PyTorch Lightning.
 A training utility module has been developed.

 This effort is a collaboration between the [Materials Virtual Lab][mavrl] and Intel Labs (Santiago Miret, Marcel Nassar, Carmelo Gonzales).
+Please refer to the [official documentation][doc] for more details.

 ## Status